Stoke-on-Trent power station

-Stoke-on-Trent power station supplied electricity to the county borough and later city of Stoke-on-Trent, England and the surrounding area from 1913 to the 1960s.
+Central Power House (Hanley) supplied electricity to the county borough and later city of Stoke-on-Trent, England and the surrounding area from the 10th April 1913 to the 1960s.
 The power station was initially owned and operated by Stoke-on-Trent Corporation, then by the North West Midlands Joint Electricity Authority prior to the nationalisation of the British electricity supply industry in 1948.
-The power station operated in conjunction with power stations at Burslem, Hanley and Longport.
+The power station operated in conjunction with power stations at Burslem, Hanley (original smaller power station on the same site as the Central Power House), Stoke-upon-Trent and Longton.

 History

-Electricity was first made available in the Potteries area from a power station at Hanley.
+Electricity was first made available in the Potteries area from a power station at Hanley (Bethesda Road/Park Road).
 This was owned by Hanley Corporation and first generated electricity on 26 July 1894.
 The station had a generating capacity of 624 kW and in 1898 supplied 255,383 kWh to 30 customers, plus 96,379 kWh for public lamps.
-A generating station at Longton was commissioned in September 1901 and another at Burslem in 1905.
+A generating station at Longton (Edward Street, later renamed King Edward Street, now demolished) was commissioned in September 1901, Stoke-upon-Trent (Bagnall Street, renamed Yeaman Street) in 1904 and another at Burslem (Scotia Road) in 1905.